chris10davies/MSDS696-Data-Science-Practicum/README.md

 ![alt text](images/avg_clicks_scatter.png "scatter avg clicks score")

 It's very clear that the lower scores had lower average clicks.
-To be fair there are plenty of higher scores with lower average clicks as well.
+To be fair, there are plenty of higher scores with lower average clicks as well.
 There does, however, seem to be a slight positive correlation.
 Intuitively, this makes sense, as  more time spent working with course materials should result in a better course score.

 **Score Histograms**